May all students apply for financial assistance?

 What happens if our family misses the stated application deadlines?

 In general, the financial assistance awarded in March more closely meets family need than for students who apply in late spring and summer months.
-If, however, a student is accepted into school after March their application for financial assistance will be considered until such time when all funds have been allocated.
-This is in no way meant to deter families from applying for financial assistance after the deadlines.
-Applications for enrollment are accepted by the Academy on a rolling basis throughout the year however, parents are encouraged to submit their application prior to March 6, 2017.
-Chesapeake Academy tries to meet family needs as best as possible.
+If, however, a student is accepted into school after March, their application for financial assistance will be considered until such time when all funds have been allocated.
+This is in no way meant to deter families from applying for financial assistance after the deadlines

 I have other children applying to or attending tuition-charging institutions.
 Must I also apply for financial assistance from those schools?

 Yes.
 We assume that a family applying for assistance from Chesapeake Academy will apply for financial assistance from all tuition charging institutions their other children may be attending.
-If another school does not have a financial assistance program, please note that on your, PFS.
+If another school does not have a financial assistance program, please note on the FACTS application.

 Only one parent works outside the home.
 Must both parents be employed to receive financial assistance from Chesapeake Academy?

-In general, yes, if all children in the family are in school.
+In general, yes, if all children in the family are school age.
 We also realize, however, that circumstances may make it impossible or very difficult for both parents to work outside the home in specific cases.
-Explaining such circumstances on your CAFAA, and describing the non-working spouse’s plans for eventual employment, are important.
+Explaining such circumstances on the FACTS application, and describing the non-working spouse’s plans for eventual employment, are important.
 The school may impute income for a non-working parent.

 I have decided to attend college/graduate school while my child is at Chesapeake Academy.
 Will it affect my financial assistance?